 Consuming MCP servers: the agent as client

 To give an agent tools from an MCP server, you list the server in the agent's YAML.
 At runtime the platform connects to each server, discovers its tools, and exposes them to the model alongside the agent's local tools.
 Every MCP tool call is traced and visible in the run details.
+Inspect tool calls in the execution trace.

 version: "1.0"